aras-p/glsl-optimizer/src/gallium/docs/source/context.rst

 ``PIPE_QUERY_PRIMITIVES_EMITTED`` and
 the number of primitives that would have been written to stream output buffers if they had infinite space available (primitives_storage_needed), in this order.
+XXX the 2nd value is equivalent to ``PIPE_QUERY_PRIMITIVES_GENERATED`` but it is unclear if it should be increased if stream output is not active.

 ``PIPE_QUERY_SO_OVERFLOW_PREDICATE`` returns a boolean value indicating whether the stream output targets have overflowed as a result of the